eggbeard/backbone-marionette-treeview/README.md

 3. Don't forget to add the dependencies (see Requirements section)

 ## Usage
-1. Setup your collection of Tree models (alias Trees)
+1. Instantiate a collection of Tree models

   <pre>
     var trees = new Trees([